SDFIdk/FIRE/README.md

 If you need a fresh start run `docker-compose down` and remove file `CONTAINER_ALREADY_STARTED_PLACEHOLDER` to make sure setup scripts runs again.

-### Running Python code

-After setting up the environment as detailed above `pytest` should be runnable as follows from your host:
+To get an interactive bash prompt:

+> docker-compose exec oraclelinux bash

+Then active the conda environment with:

+> source $HOME/miniconda/bin/activate fikspunktsregister

+At this point you should be able to execute `pytest` as follows:

-> docker-compose exec oraclelinux cd fikspunktsregister && ORA_USER=fire ORA_PASSWORD=fire ORA_HOST=localhost pytest
+> ORA_USER=fire ORA_PASSWORD=fire ORA_HOST=oracledb pytest